igorskyflyer/igorskyflyer/README.md

 ### Hi there! 👋

-My name is Igor and I am a full-stack Web, desktop and mobile developer with a strong passion for everything digital.
+My name is Igor (IPA: /ˈIːɡɔːɹ/) and I am a full-stack Web, desktop and mobile developer with a strong passion for everything digital.
 I have an extensive experience in building projects from the ground up, all by myself, with dedication and commitment in every step of the way.
 I always try to help the dev-community by building useful libraries, modules, extensions, add-ons, etc.